 OncoCEE-BR is a new test, and because of our previous relationship with Clarient, under which Clarient had responsibility for billing and reimbursement until mid-2013, we do not have established coverage and reimbursement policies set with all third-party payors.
-Our Medicare Administrative Contractor has issued a negative coverage determination for the capture/enumeration component of all CTC tests (with the exception that Janssen Diagnostics, LLC's CellSearch® test has historically been covered for CTC capture/enumeration).
+Our Medicare Administrative Contractor has issued a negative coverage determination for the capture/enumeration component of all CTC tests except Janssen Diagnostics, LLC's CellSearch® test.
 We have received reimbursement for the capture/enumeration component of our tests from some payors, including major private third-party payors, based on submission of standard CPT codes.
 FISH, ICC and Molecular Testing CPT codes are the subject of positive coverage national or local Medicare determinations.
 We believe these codes can be used to bill for the analysis components of our current and anticipated CTC tests.

-We expect these analysis components to have a significantly greater reimbursement value than the capture/enumeration components of our current and anticipated CTC tests, based on a comparison of what we believe CellSearch® capture/enumeration reimbursement rates currently are, versus existing reimbursement rates for analysis components such as FISH and ICC analysis and molecular testing.
+We expect these analysis components to have a significantly greater reimbursement value than the capture/enumeration components of our current and anticipated CTC tests, based on a comparison of what we believe CellSearch® capture/reimbursement rates are, versus existing reimbursement rates for analysis components such as FISH and ICC analysis and molecular testing.

 We believe, based on research showing that approximately 54% of new cancers occur in persons age 65 and older and that almost all Americans age 65 and older are enrolled in Medicare, that a substantial portion of the patients for whom we would expect to perform cancer diagnostic tests will have Medicare as their primary medical insurance.
-Only in November 2013 did we first directly bill any payor for physician-ordered testing; until May 2013, our commercialization partner Clarient was responsible for all billing associated with our tests.
+Only in November 2013 did we first directly bill any payor for physician-ordered testing.
+Until May 2013, our commercialization partner Clarient was responsible for all billing associated with our tests.
 We do not have data for Clarient's billing and collection experience with respect to our test, because Clarient paid us a contracted amount per test performed regardless of their billing and collections.
-From May to December 2013, we performed an average of 1-3 physician-ordered tests per month (in addition to the 20-30 tests per month which we have been performing since January 2013 for a clinical utility study with investigators at the Dana-Farber Cancer Institute).
-Billing for these physician-ordered tests is now handled for us by a non-Clarient billing service provider.
-In November and December 2013, we invoiced, through this service provider, for 13 physician-ordered tests.
-Of these, 8 tests were billed to private third-party payors and 5 were billed to Medicare.
-We have not yet had any response or adjudication from any payor as to the bills submitted in late 2013.

-Accordingly, we do not yet have any data regarding reimbursement history or collectability experience.
-In addition, we believe the sample size of 13 is too small to be the basis for any conclusion about our ongoing payor mix.
-We cannot assure you that, even if OncoCEE-BR and our planned tests are otherwise successful, reimbursement for the currently Medicare-covered portions of OncoCEE-BR and our planned tests would, without Medicare reimbursement for the capture/enumeration portion, produce sufficient revenues to enable us to reach profitability and achieve our other commercial objectives.
+From May to early November 2013, we performed an average of 2-3 physician-ordered tests per month (in addition to the 20-30 tests per month which we have been performing since January 2013 for a clinical utility study with investigators at the Dana-Farber Cancer Institute).
+Billing was processed in early November 2013 for 4 of these physician-ordered tests, after partial completion of the transition of the billing function to a non-Clarient billing service provider.
+All 4 tests were billed to private third-party payors.
+We have not yet had any response or adjudication from any payor as to the bills submitted in November 2013, and we have not yet directly billed Medicare for any testing.
+We cannot assure you that, even if OncoCEE-BR and our planned tests are otherwise successful, reimbursement for the currently Medicare-covered portions of OncoCEE-BR and our planned tests would, without Medicare reimbursement for the enumeration/detection portion, produce sufficient revenues to enable us to reach profitability and achieve our other commercial objectives.